davidmagalhaes/nearplaces/README.md

 An App project whose goal is to locate the user's nearest Cafes, Bars and Restaurants.

 ## Architecture
-The app uses a variation of Clean Architecture for the App's architecture, integrated with MVVM for the presentation layer.
-Conceptually, the architecture is as follows:
+The app architecture is based on Clean Architecture for the domain and data layers and MVVM for the presentation layer.Conceptually, the architecture is as below:

 ![AppArch](readmeres/clean_architecture_onion.png)
 \
 \
-When implemented, this architecture assumes the format of Clean Architecture on Android:
+#### On Android
 ![AppArchAndroid](readmeres/clean_architecture_impl.png)

 ## Setup Prerequisites